saifalfalah/react-handbook/content/jest/index.md

 and run your tests by executing `yarn test` in your shell.

-Now, you don't have any test here, so nothing is going to be executed:
+Now, you don't have any tests here, so nothing is going to be executed:

 ![Testing with Yarn](testing-with-yarn.png)